micro/services/README.md

 or combined to create powerful distributed systems.
 The services are intended to be consumed by each other using RPC and from the external world through a Micro API.

+## Interfaces

+Every service starts with a protobuf interface definition, which is a standard used by Google and everyone else now that gRPC is so dominant.
+The idea is to define the API in protobuf, code generate and implement the handlers for it.
+The service can be called by other services on the platform using that code generation and then an API Gateway, which Micro provides, can be used to call services externally using the same format but using HTTP/JSON.

 ## Services

 Services available thus far: